influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 {{% /note %}}

 {{% warn %}}
+#### Percent-encode special symbols in PostgreSQL DSNs

-PostgreSQL DSNs that contain special symbols may need to be percent-encoded in order to be parsed correctly by InfluxDB Clustered.
-This is particularly important to keep in mind when dealing with DSNs containing auto-generated passwords provided by cloud database providers which may automatically include special symbols in order to make their passwords harder to guess.
+Special symbols in PostgreSQL DSNs should be percent-encoded to ensure they are parsed correctly by InfluxDB Clustered.
+This is important to consider when using DSNs containing auto-generated passwords which may include special symbols to make passwords more secure.

 For example, the following DSN used in InfluxDB Clustered: